 Results of the assessments in this small early phase study showed that participants in the MORE group reported significantly greater decreases in opioid cravings, pain unpleasantness, and stress than those who received treatment as usual.
 They also demonstrated greater increases in positive affect.
 Furthermore, in the event-contingent assessments, participants in the MORE group reported having more cravings than participants in the treatment as usual group (303 versus 97), but the MORE participants reported those cravings as being significantly weaker in intensity.
 Participants in the MORE group also reported having greater self-control over cravings (129 percent) than participants in the treatment-as-usual group.
 In addition, positive affect was associated with reduced craving, which was an association that was significantly stronger among participants in the MORE group than in the treatment-as-usual group.

 The researchers noted that although this study was not powered to test the effects of MORE on opioid relapse, an upcoming Stage 2 study of MORE will assess days of opioid use and time in methadone maintenance therapy as outcomes.
 They also noted that the current data are limited to assess effects beyond 8 weeks of treatment.
 It is important to emphasize that these data are preliminary and from a small study population, and future research will provide more information.

 - Garland EL, Hanley AW, Kline A, et al. Mindfulness-oriented recovery enhancement reduces opioid craving among individuals with opioid use disorder and chronic pain in medication assisted treatment: ecological momentary assessments from a stage 1 randomized controlled trial.
 Drug and Alcohol Dependence.
-August 5, 2019.
-Epub ahead of print.
+2019;203:61-65.